-- Congratulations to Dr. Timothy Black on his appointment to serve as Assistant Chair.
+- Congratulations to Dr. Dylan McNamara on his appointment to serve as Assistant Chair.

 - Congratulations to our graduates and scholarship recipients.